avrae/avrae/docs/aliasing/aliasing_tut.rst

   {{ch.create_cc_nx(cc, 0, 1, "long", "bubble", None, None, cc, desc+" "+rest) if ch.race.lower() == "half-orc" else ""}}

 If the character was imported from Beyond, it should create the custom counter automatically.
-But, in case the character doesn't have the custom counter, this optional line checks if the character's race is Half-Orc and creates the custom counter if it doesn't exist.
+In case the character doesn't have the custom counter, for whatever reason, this line checks if the character's race is Half-Orc and creates the custom counter if it doesn't exist.

 .. code-block:: text

   {{v=ch.cc_exists(cc) and ch.get_cc(cc) and not ch.hp}}

-This checks if the trigger conditions are valid: do you have a counter for this? is it used? are you at 0 hp?
+This checks if all of the trigger conditions are valid: do you have a counter for this? is it used? are you at 0 hp?

 .. code-block:: text

-  {{mod_cc(cc, -1) if v else ""}}
+  {{ch.mod_cc(cc, -1) if v else ""}}

-This decrements the counter, but only if you have it.
-It checks this to prevent errors.
+This decrements the counter, but only if all the trigger conditions are met.

 .. code-block:: text

-  {{ch.set_hp(1) if v and not ch.hp else ""}}
+  {{ch.set_hp(1) if v else ""}}

-This sets your hit points to 1, but only if you have 0 right now.
+This sets your hit points to 1, again only if all trigger conditions are met.

 .. code-block:: text

   {{T = f"{name} {'uses' if v else 'tries to use'} {cc}!"}}

-This defines a variable that will be used in the title of the embed, to either success or fail, depending on the v variable from above.
+This defines a variable that will be used in the title of the embed.
+It will specify either success or fail, depending on the v variable from above.
-I use fstrings, or formatted strings, to streamline the code a bit.
+It uses fstrings, or formatted strings, to streamline the code a bit.

 .. code-block:: text